 Before calculating the tax impact, Carol enjoyed a pretty favorable return on her investment or 13/17 or 76%.
 Her after-tax return is effectively 62%.
 This return is based on using the $3 x (1-.33)= $2 plus $10 x (1-.15) =$8.50.
 As such, it equates to $10.50/17 or 62% after-tax.

 Most plans allow employees to immediately sell their shares upon purchase without requiring vesting or holding period.
 However, if you sell your shares before the required holding period, your entire income is taxed as ordinary income at a higher rate.
 You might want to annualize your return if you held the shares for less than one year.
 To calculate your return on an annual basis, use a formula like here.

 However, a 2017 NASPP Deloitte Consulting Survey reported that two-thirds of companies that offer an ESPP say participants hold their purchased shares under Section 423 for at least one year and a day and get the favorable capital gains treatment.

 The unqualified plan has fewer restrictions, except the plan still requires majority shareholder approval.
 These plans do not have tax advantages like the qualified plan.
 Instead, employees are taxed at the ordinary income rate.

-Most Plans Have 15% Discount From Market Price
+Most Plans Have a 15% Discount From Market Price.

-According to surveys, the employees’ discount price for shares is 5%-15% lower than the market price, with 15% being the most prevalent discount.
+According to surveys, the employees’ share discount price is 5%-15% lower than the market price, with 15% being the most prevalent discount.
 Employers usually impose a limit of 10% of after-tax pay.
 In any case, the IRS allows purchases up to $25,000 of stock annually.

 Lookback provisions are standard.
-These provisions mean that the employer will calculate the stock price as the lower between the offering date or the purchase date.
+These provisions mean that the employer will calculate the stock price as the lower between the offering date and purchase date.